 Abstract

 Nowadays, many buildings are equipped with various energy sources.
 The challenge is how to efficiently utilize their energy production.
-This includes decreasing the share and costs of external energy—usually electrical energy delivered from the grid.
+This includes decreasing the share and costs of external energy-usually electrical energy delivered from the grid.
 The following study presents a qualitative approach with a combined control to solve the problem.
 The approach is demonstrated using a simulated residential building equipped with a hybrid energy system: a thermal energy storage combined with an electrical heater, a geothermal heat pump and a solar thermal collector.
 Consequently, the share of renewable energy was increased and, conversely, costs of the external energy from grid decreased by 12.2%.
-The results were based on a qualitative approach and the algorithm which predicts the need of energy of the building over the next 6 hours with the aid of weather forecasting.
+The results were based on a qualitative approach and the algorithm which predicts the need of energy of the building over the next 6 h with the aid of weather forecasting.
 This approach included a storage tank of 300 L. The energy costs can be further decreased 7.7% by increasing thermal storage capacity and modifying the control algorithm.
 In all cases, the indoor conditions were kept at a comfortable level.
 However, if the room temperature is temporarily allowed to slightly drop a few degrees during the heating season, the energy costs were further reduced.

 Original language | English |